SLINGhub/lancer/README.md

 ## Motivation

 The Pearson correlation coefficient has been used widely to test for linearity.
-However, it is insufficent as indicated in this [paper](https://www.sciencedirect.com/science/article/abs/pii/S0165993615301242)
+However, it is insufficient as indicated in this [paper](https://www.sciencedirect.com/science/article/abs/pii/S0165993615301242)

 Consider a linear curve, saturated curve and a curve with limit of